exposit/katamoiran/_posts/2016-10-14-stats-as-traits.md

 **Advancement**

 At each level, you get two trait points to spend.
 These can be spent on any trait your character currently possesses or on a new trait to reflect a great deed, newly developed backstory element, or intense training.
 Any traits boosted must make sense in context, however, and must be supported by in game actions.

-You can instead choose to spend a point to buy a point in a new archetype.
-This second archetype works exactly as the first does and comes with two suitable class abilities.
-Use the better of the two archetypes when a class derived number is needed or to determine attack bonus.

 Whenever your character does something that would justify a trait changing on the spot, change the trait on the spot.
 Maybe he shakes off a phobia of the water long enough to help someone drowning, and loses that phobia trait entirely.
 Or maybe he takes an axe to the arm and loses 'ambidextrous'.
 Or maybe he gives an impromptu speech on the eve of battle so amazing, so heartfelt and overwhelmingly moving, that he immediately gains a point of 'master orator'.